darkr4y/OffensiveZig/README.md

 ## Try to Learn Zig in Y minutes

-Nim tutorials are available at [Learn X in Y Minutes](https://learnxinyminutes.com/docs/nim/) and it also has a [Book](https://livebook.manning.com/book/nim-in-action) named *Nim in Action*, but Zig dont't.
+Nim tutorials are available at [Learn X in Y Minutes](https://learnxinyminutes.com/docs/nim/) and it also has a [Book](https://livebook.manning.com/book/nim-in-action) named *Nim in Action*, but Zig doesn't.
 You can find lots of content referenced from https://ziglearn.org & Zig's main developer youtube channel https://www.youtube.com/channel/UCUICU6mgcyGy61pojwuWyHA*

 ## How to play